basics09/unfc-normalize/README.md

 and the WP Trac ticket [#30130 Normalize characters with combining marks to precomposed characters](https://core.trac.wordpress.org/ticket/30130).

 For existing data, the plugin includes an administration tool to scan and normalize the database.
-**Important:** before updating, please [backup your database](https://codex.wordpress.org/WordPress_Backups).
+**Important:** before using this tool to normalize, please [backup your database](https://codex.wordpress.org/WordPress_Backups).
+This is especially important if your database contains non-normalized serialized data, as this plugin uses the same suck-and-see technique as interconnect/it's
+[Database Search and Replace Script in PHP](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/) to deal with serialized data, and is fallible.

+A google-cheating schoolboy French translation is supplied.

+The plugin should run on PHP 5.2.17 to 7.0.9, and on WP 3.9.13 to 4.5.3.

 The project is on [github](https://github.com/gitlost/unfc-normalize).

 ## Installation ##

-1. Upload the zip file from this plugin on your plugins page or search for `UTF-8 NFC Nörmalize` and install it directly from the repository
+1. Upload the zip file from this plugin on your plugins page or search for "UTF-8 NFC Nörmalize" and install it directly from the repository
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Done!